davidrbourke/KCAD/7. Secrets/README.md

       name: <secret-name>
 ```

-If mounting a file, each key-value pair in the file is mounted as its own file in the /opt/<secret-name>-volumes
+If mounting a file, each key-value pair in the file is mounted as its own file in the /opt/<secret-name>-volumes.
-** When I did this in the lab, it load the secrets to the ENVironment Variables, not files - need to double check this **
+**When I did this in the lab, it load the secrets to the ENVironment Variables, not files - need to double check this**

-### Using ConfigMap in Container - specific values
+### Using Secrets in Container - specific values
 ```
 spec:
   containers: